Yeh Kuang-shih

-Yeh Kuang-shih (葉匡時 (Yè Kuāngshí); born 1957 in Hualien) is a Taiwanese politician and management scientist.
+Yeh Kuang-shih (葉匡時 (Yè Kuāngshí); born 7 January 1957) is a Taiwanese politician and management scientist.
 He was the Minister of the Ministry of Transportation and Communications from 18 February 2013 until 9 January 2015, and one of the three deputy mayors of Kaohsiung within the municipal administration of Han Kuo-yu from 25 December 2018 to 12 June 2020.

-Early life
+Early life and education

 Yeh Kuang-shih was born in Hualien City in 1957.
 His parents are immigrants from Zhejiang, China.
-He graduated from National Taiwan University with a bachelor's degree in political science in 1979.
-He then obtained a master's degree in public administration at University of Delaware in 1984, and a PhD in organization theory at Carnegie Mellon University in 1990.
+He graduated from National Taiwan University with a bachelor's degree in political science in 1979, then completed graduate studies in the United States.
+He earned a master's degree in public administration at University of Delaware in 1984 and his Ph.D. in organization theory and policy analysis from Carnegie Mellon University in 1990.
+His doctoral dissertation was titled, "Models for careers and internal labor markets with implications for human resource management in organizations".

 Academic career

 Yeh was a professor at Sun Yat-sen University in Department of Business Administration from 1991 to 2015.
 He has more than 30 publications in peer-reviewed journals and has written several books on business administration.

 After resigning from his post as the Minister of Transportation and Communications in 2015, Yeh left Sun Yat-sen University for the Graduate Institute of Technology Innovation & Intellectual Property Management at National Chengchi University.
 He retired in 2018.